aleesgoraya/Projectchess/README.md

 2.)
 After selecting your piece, click on the square you want to move to.
 Simple right!

-However, if you make and invalid move(click on a square where a move cannot be made) you lose!
+However, if you make an invalid move (click on a square where a move cannot be made) you lose!

 ## Extending our Game